-Each student is expected to file a Plan of Study during the first semester of graduate study in Biomedical Engineering but no later than 4 - 6 weeks into the second semester of graduate study.
-Students failing to meet this requirement will not be permitted to register for additional courses or thesis/project credits and may be dismissed from the program.
+Each student is expected to file a Plan of Study Form during the first semester of graduate study in Biomedical Engineering but no later than 4 - 6 weeks into the second semester of graduate study.
+Students failing to meet this requirement will not be permitted to register for additional courses or Thesis/project credits and may be dismissed from the program.

-The Plan of Study form (GS-6) is available on the Forms page of the Office of graduate programs website.
-A completed Plan of Study form must be signed by the graduate student and each Advisory Committee member.
+The Plan of Study Form (GS-6) is available on the Forms page of the Office of Graduate Programs website.
+A completed Plan of Study Form must be signed by the graduate student and each Advisory Committee member.
 The completed form is then returned to the department and recorded in the student's academic file.
-Approval by the Head of the Graduate Programs and the Graduate School officially establishes both the Plan of Study and the Advisory Committee.
-The Graduate Programs Coordinator for the School of Engineering and Technology can offer guidance concerning the logistics associated with filing a Plan of Study.
+Approval by the Director of the Graduate Program and the Graduate School officially establishes both the Plan of Study and the Advisory Committee.
+The Plan of Study Coordinator for the Biomedical Engineering Department can offer guidance concerning the logistics associated with filing a Plan of Study.
+A sample Plan of Study for a Thesis Master of Science degree program is provided at the end of this document along with a few helpful instructions.